top of page

 The personal trainer, Clarence, is named after the angel from the movie: It's a Wonderful Life

-Spider-Corpse-Baby or Spider-Demon-Baby was inspired by a close friend of mine.
+Spider-Corpse-Baby or Spider-Demon-Baby was inspired by a close friend of the author.
 When asked what she fears most, her response was three things: Dead bodies, evil children, and spiders.
-So, I found a way to combine those three fears into a single, horrifying image which wasn't even in the original draft!
-I added it in the second draft.
+He combined those three fears into a single, horrifying image which was not in the original draft.
+It wasn't added until the second version of the story.

 spmj0w2pzd341.jpg